ryandhasgit/Comedy/Drafts/Rodney Second Draft.md

 Listen to this, will ya?
 Once, in the dead of night, I took a taxi up the pacific coast highway headed anywhere but home.
 There's this stretch where emptiness is illuminated endlessly by lonely moonlight.
 I joked to the driver, “How’s my passenger-ing?” but this fella didn’t flinch.
 Maybe it was the booze or his contemptible mug, but boy did that disrespect tick me off.
 The sumbitch never saw it coming, my gun, pressed nice and tight into his neck.
 I screamed, "Cat got your tongue, pal?
 You shtuppin’ my wife too?”
 Then there was nothing but metal and glass and blood—no driver, no trail leading to some lifeless wretch—just me in the backseat, as if the car flipped itself.
 I pored over newspapers and obits and police scanners for months, but never found out if lil' Felipe, his infant son, awoke fatherless the next day, or if it was all a dream.
 Still, better than letting my wife drive!

 Boy, this goldfish business is no joke.
 I might go belly up myself.
 What're ya laughing for, Doc?
 I'm serious.
 Ain't you supposed to be pumping my stomach, anyway?
 I feel like a car battery with all these wires in me.
 I tell ya, I got more cords than a rock band.
-But I guess I'm a lucky guy, 'cause at the end I can look death in the eye and ask, "What took ya so long?"
+But I guess I'm a lucky, 'cause at the end I can ask Death, "What took ya so long, pal?"
 He was probably banging my wife!

-You guys have been great, but I've got a coma to get to!
+You guys have been great, but I've got a coma to get to.